- Nutmeg Nanny - https://www.nutmegnanny.com -

 • Toss to combine and help coat the bread with chicken stock.
 The majority of the bread should be moist.

-• Bake for about 40 minutes or until the top of the stuffing is browned and the mixture is warm throughout.
+• Bake for 40 minutes or until the top of the stuffing is browned and the mixture is warm throughout.

 Notes